- Edinburgh Fringe First Award - 2010

-A riveting and savage take on the classic Greek myth of Penelope, wife of Odysseus.
+A savage, tragicomic take on the classic Greek myth of Penelope, wife of Odysseus, whose story is recounted in Homer's Odyssey.

 It's 11.30 a.m. and already it's thirty-three degrees Celsius.
 At the bottom of a drained swimming pool, four ridiculous men face their inevitable deaths, and play for an unwinnable love.